Visit the Fagus Factory

 Walter Gropius and Adolf Meyer were both in their late 20s when they were given the contract to build the Fagus Factory in their home country of Germany.

 Gropius, in particular, wanted this first industrial commission of his to be artistic and memorable.
-He convinced the company’s owners of this vision, telling them, “modern life needed new building organisms that match the lifestyles of our time.”
+He convinced the company’s owner of this vision, telling him, “modern life needed new building organisms that match the lifestyles of our time”.

 Fagus Factory, Alfeld, Germany